National Service Scheme, 1951-1972

-From 1965 to 1972, 15,381 national servicemen served in the Vietnam War, with 200 killed and 1,279 wounded.
+From 1965 to 1972, over 15,300 national servicemen served in the Vietnam War, with 200 killed and 1,279 wounded.
 Once again the issue of conscription provoked debate within the Australian community, with university students and other members of the community taking part in large anti-conscription and anti-Vietnam War demonstrations.
-The National Service Scheme was abolished on 5 December 1972 by the newly elected Labor government.
+The National Service scheme was abolished on 5 December 1972 by the newly elected Labor Government.

 - Peter Dennis et al., The Oxford companion to Australian military history, Oxford University Press, Melbourne, 1995